 ## Associations: ## values: ## residuals DriversKilled front rear VanKilled law ## residuals 1.0000 0.7826 0.6121 0.4811 0.2751 0.1892 ## DriversKilled 0.7826 1.0000 0.7068 0.3534 0.4070 0.3285 ## front 0.6121 0.7068 1.0000 0.6202 0.4724 0.5624 ## rear 0.4811 0.3534 0.6202 1.0000 0.1218 0.0291 ## VanKilled 0.2751 0.4070 0.4724 0.1218 1.0000 0.3949 ## law 0.1892 0.3285 0.5624 0.0291 0.3949 1.0000 ## ## p-values: ## residuals DriversKilled front rear VanKilled law ## residuals 0.0000 0 0 0.0000 0.0001 0.0086 ## DriversKilled 0.0000 0 0 0.0000 0.0000 0.0000 ## front 0.0000 0 0 0.0000 0.0000 0.0000 ## rear 0.0000 0 0 0.0000 0.0925 0.6890 ## VanKilled 0.0001 0 0 0.0925 0.0000 0.0000 ## law 0.0086 0 0 0.6890 0.0000 0.0000 ## ## types: ## residuals DriversKilled front rear VanKilled law ## residuals "none" "pearson" "pearson" "pearson" "pearson" "mcor" ## DriversKilled "pearson" "none" "pearson" "pearson" "pearson" "mcor" ## front "pearson" "pearson" "none" "pearson" "pearson" "mcor" ## rear "pearson" "pearson" "pearson" "none" "pearson" "mcor" ## VanKilled "pearson" "pearson" "pearson" "pearson" "none" "mcor" ## law "mcor" "mcor" "mcor" "mcor" "mcor" "none"

 Technically speaking, the output of this function tells us that all variables are correlated with residuals and can be considered in the model.
+This is because p-values are lower than my favourite significance level of 1%, so we can reject the null hypothesis for each of the tests (which is that the respective parameters are equal to zero in the population).
 I would still prefer not to add

 How can we know that we have not omitted any important variables in our new model?
 Unfortunately, there is no good way of knowing that.
-In general, we should use judgment in order to decide whether anything else is needed or not.
-But given that we deal with time series, we can analyse residuals over time and see if there is any structure left:
+In general, we should use judgment to decide whether anything else is needed or not.
+But given that we deal with time series, we can analyse residuals over time and see if there is any structure left (Figure 14.4):

-This plot shows that the model has not captured seasonality and that there is stil some structure left in the residuals.
-In order to address this, we will add ETS(A,N,A) element to the model:
+Plot in Figure 14.4 shows that the model has not captured seasonality correctly and that there is still some structure left in the residuals.
+In order to address this, we will add ETS(A,N,A) element to the model, estimating ETSX instead of just regression:

-This is much better.
-There is no apparent missing structure in the data and no apparent omitted variables.
+In Figure 14.5, we do not see any apparent missing structure in the data and any obvious omitted variables.
 We can now move to the next steps of diagnostics.